-Students identified with a disability are eligible for specific services to assist them in accessing the curriculum.
+Students identified with specific learning or language disabilities are eligible to participate in the offered Speech and Language Program and/or the Resource Specialist Program.
 These programs have specific criteria for qualification.
 Extensive testing is required, and there are several steps in the process.
 If you feel your child might have a learning disability or need speech and language assistance, please discuss it with the teacher or the Assistant Principal.